Rapid part replacement with Figure 4® technology

 The need for speed

-3D Systems’ Figure 4 is a modular manufacturing process that uses a non-contact membrane in combination with a Digital Light Printing (DLP) imaging system.
+3D Systems’ Figure 4 is a modular manufacturing process that uses a non-contact membrane in combination with a projector-based imaging.
 In contrast to toolpath-based AM technologies, Figure 4 fabricates an entire part cross-section with a single projection, retaining fine resolution, smooth surfaces, reactive production material chemistries, and fast print speeds.
 Figure 4 also delivers six sigma repeatability (Cpk > 2) across all Figure 4 materials, making it the most manufacturing ready 3D printing technology available.

 Experts in every corner